How we survived the Harbor Freight assembly manual, and modified our greenhouse to withstand New Mexico winds (so far)...

 _________________________________________________________________

-In May of this year, there were some aggravating developments about the polycarbonate panels supplied with this kit.
+In May of 2008, some new problems began to surface on internet greenhouse forums, regarding the polycarbonate panels supplied with this kit.
 Although the Harbor Freight website has advertised this greenhouse with the following phrase:

 "UV coated polycarbonate panels, nearly indestructible"

-...several Harbor Freight greenhouse owners in warm climates are now reporting deterioration of the polycarbonate panels.
+...several Harbor Freight greenhouse owners in warm climates began reporting early deterioration of the polycarbonate panels.
 After contacting Harbor Freight with questions about this new issue, and receiving some email replies from them, my personal opinion is there's a good chance the polycarbonate panels supplied with this kit do not have the critical UV coating as advertised on the Harbor Freight website.
-Or, if there is UV protection applied to the panels, it's inadequate to protect the polycarbonate from damage when exposed to strong sun/high temperatures.
+Or, if there is a UV coating applied to the panels, it's inadequate to protect the polycarbonate from damage when exposed to strong sun/high temperatures.
+Some variation in manufacturing quality may also exist, since some Harbor Freight owners don't report this problem.

 Here's part of an email I received from Harbor Freight customer support, May 5, 2008: